Beamanator/coursera-projects/README.md

 - transclude - ng-transclude & transclude property (lecture 32)
   - allows user to pass custom HTML elements (templates) into directives
   - content is evaluated in parent's context, not directive's context (scope = parent controller scope in example)

+Week 4:
+- Components (like directives, but more aligned to Angular 2 architecture & have some defaults) (lecture 33)
+  - Conventions: inputs: use '<' and '@' only.
+Never change property of passed in object or array
+  - Well defined lifecycle ($onInit, $onChanges, $postLink, $onDestroy, more)
+  - Steps: 1) register component with module, 2) input config object, not function
+  - Scope is isolate scope, placed on $ctrl automatically unless set controllerAs to another string
+  - Lifecycle methods (pt 3)

 # Angular class assignments:
 * Module 1 solution: https://goo.gl/p2IO9e